Rules & FAQ

-Registrations will be open until April 5, however it is highly recommended to register before March 20, in order to be able to participate in the live webinars and events.
+It is highly recommended to register before 24 October 2022, in order to be able to participate in the live webinars and events.

 Participating students can ask questions on mediation and mediation advocacy during the live webinars.
 Once they start writing, they must work on their own and are not allowed to seek advice on the particular case.
 Entries from students who breach this rule will be excluded.

-Clarification questions can be submitted via e-mail at wif-competition [at] diamesolavitis.org by March 30.
-All substantial answers will be published online on March 31.
-After the opening of the submissions form on April 1 it will no longer be possible to submit questions.
+Clarification questions can be submitted via e-mail at wif-competition [at] diamesolavitis.org by 20 November 2022.
+All substantial answers will be sent online on 21 November.
+After the opening of the submissions form on 21 November it will no longer be possible to submit questions.

 Participants are encouraged to be creative, following however the specifications listed above.